-Mr. Wong currently holds the position of an executive director in the real estate division of Koh Brothers Group Limited, which is our ultimate Controlling Shareholder through its shareholding interest in Koh Brothers Eco Engineering Limited.
+Mr. Wong currently holds the position of an executive director in the real estate division of Koh Brothers Development Pte.
+Ltd. (a wholly-owned subsidiary of Koh Brothers Group Limited, which is our ultimate Controlling Shareholder through its shareholding interest in Koh Brothers Eco Engineering Limited).
 Prior to that, Mr. Wong was an executive director from 2001 to 2012 at Koh Maju Sdn.
 Bhd., a real estate investment firm (formerly known as A-Omega Sdn.
 Bhd., a contractor firm involved in small scale additions and alterations from 2001 to 2004).
 He was also a special projects manager at Amtek Holdings Berhard, part of the Syed Mohktar group, a conglomerate engaged in various businesses including real estate development, from 1996 to 2000, a project engineer and asset manager at Selangor Properties Sdn.
 Bhd. (formerly known as Selangor Properties Berhad), a real estate developer from 1990 to 1996 and he started his career as a design / resident engineer with Perunding Hashim & NEH Sdn.
-Bhd. in
+Bhd. in 1987.